flagis/GeoAtelier/1_Blink/instructions.md

 Compile and upload your firmware ▶️

-Enjouy your blinking LED 😁
+Enjoy your blinking LED 😁